 OptinMonster allows you to use any Email Service Provider or fully customize your campaign forms using our Custom HTML Campaign Form integration option.
-Now you can easily set cookies and track conversions when using a custom html form.

 <form method="POST" src="http://www.example.com/form.php"> <input type="text" placeholder="First Name" /> <input type="email" placeholder="Email Address" /> <input type="submit" class="om-trigger-conversion" value="Submit Now!" /> </form>

 This lets us know that a conversion has taken place when the visitor selects the submit button in your custom HTML form, and also sets a cookie if you’ve specified a Cookie Duration value for your campaign.

 If you’d prefer to track conversions only, but not set any cookies, you can use the class

 My custom form is in an iFrame element, can I still add this class?

 At this time it’s not possible to track conversions if your form is within an iFrame element.
 This is a limitation of technology and not unique to OptinMonster.

 If your Email Service Provider has a non-iFrame version of the form embed code you should use that instead and follow this guide to add the required class to track conversions and set cookies.